CONP-PCNO/conp-dataset/tests/README.md

 1. File modified is **not** part of a dataset:
    - is part of a whitelist (see below), then **ignore**;
    - otherwise, **full rerun** of the test suite.
-2. File is part of a dataset, then **partial rerun** test for this dataset.
+1. File is part of a dataset, then **partial rerun** test for this dataset.
+1. Outside of pull request, **full rerun** of the test suite.

 ```
 Whitelist